urbit/urbit.org-reloaded/content/docs/hoon/guides/sail.md

 +++

 Sail is a domain-specific language for composing HTML (and XML) structures in Hoon.
+Like everything else in Hoon, a Sail document is a noun, just one produced by a specialized markup language within Hoon.

 Front-ends for Urbit apps are often created and uploaded separately to the rest of the code in the desk.
 Sail provides an alternative approach, where front-ends can be composed directly inside agents.